Apres Ski Fun

 • Bring your own equipment

-• Sled at your own risk and helmets recommended.
+• Sled at your own risk and helmets are recommended.

 • Check on road conditions before you head out at NVroads.com, especially Spooner Pass.